dabeaz/curio/docs/reference.rst

 coroutines (e.g., spawning tasks, waiting for timeouts, etc.).
 As a general rule, the first form of providing a function and arguments should be preferred.
-This form of calling is required for certain parts of Curio so you're code will be more consistent if you use it.
+This form of calling is required for certain parts of Curio so your code will be more consistent if you use it.

 Tasks
 -----